Which of the following is an example of a polygenic trait? | Channels for Pearson+

 1

-Understand the concept of polygenic traits: Polygenic traits are controlled by multiple genes, often resulting in a continuous range of phenotypes.
-These traits are influenced by the interaction of several genes, each contributing to the overall phenotype.
+Understand the definition of a polygenic trait: A polygenic trait is one that is controlled by two or more genes, often resulting in a continuous range of phenotypes.

-Identify examples of polygenic traits: Common examples include human height, skin color, and eye color.
-These traits show a wide range of variations and are not determined by a single gene.
+Consider the examples given: Sickle cell anemia, height in humans, blood type in humans, and flower color in pea plants.

-Examine the options given: Sickle cell anemia and blood type in humans are examples of traits controlled by a single gene or a few alleles, not polygenic.
-Flower color in pea plants is typically controlled by a few genes, not multiple genes.
+Analyze each example: Sickle cell anemia is caused by a mutation in a single gene, making it not polygenic.
+Blood type in humans is determined by a single gene with multiple alleles, so it is not polygenic.
+Flower color in pea plants is typically controlled by a single gene, according to Mendelian genetics.

-Recognize that height in humans is a polygenic trait: Human height is influenced by the interaction of multiple genes, as well as environmental factors, leading to a continuous variation in height among individuals.
+Focus on height in humans: Height is influenced by multiple genes, each contributing a small amount to the overall phenotype, and is also affected by environmental factors, making it a classic example of a polygenic trait.

-Conclude that height in humans is the correct example of a polygenic trait from the options provided, as it involves multiple genes contributing to the phenotype.
+Conclude that height in humans is the correct example of a polygenic trait, as it involves the interaction of multiple genes to produce a range of phenotypes.

 Watch next